GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

      sudo rm /var/db/receipts/com.tanium.tanium.client.plist

     ```

-4. Enter your macOS password when prompted.
+  5. Enter your macOS password when prompted.
 Once the commands are successfully executed, Tanium Client is removed from your device.

 </details>
 <details>
-  <summary style="font-size:18px">d.
+  <summary>d.
 Remove Cloudflare WARP Client</summary>

 Complete the following steps to find if Cloudflare WARP client is available on your device and remove it.